US State Dept

 Los Angeles Times

-New York born, London and Cape Town raised creative director Jesse Stagg began his career at Ogilvy Advertising South Africa, making a mark with innovative work for VW, Audi, Winston and Shell.
-Steeped in fundamental design disciplines and principles of color, composition and typography, he married these skills to his passion for emerging Hip Hop and House music.
-As an early cultural entrepreneur, he created the UFO Collective to build large-scale, socially diverse, experiential music and art events and went on to found influential clubs Eden, Uforia and World Peace Party.
-His leadership helped lay foundations for Hip Hop & EDM culture & industry in South Africa which have since become vital cultural and economic forces on the continents and worldwide.
+New York born, London and Cape Town raised Creative Director Jesse Stagg began at Ogilvy Advertising South Africa, making a mark with innovative work for VW, Audi and Shell.
+Steeped in fundamental design disciplines & principles of color, composition and typography, he fused this new skillset with his passion for emerging Hip Hop and House music.
+As an early 'cultural entrepreneur' he created the UFO Collective to build large-scale, socially diverse, experiential music and art events.
+This led to influential clubs Eden, Uforia and World Peace Party.
+Helping lay foundations for Hip Hop & EDM culture in South Africa, and now a vital cultural and economic force in Africa, as well as worldwide.

-Ever the early adopter, Stagg met the online revolution head on at Disney.com, designing the home page and album sites for Disney films – Lion King, Toy Story, Austen Powers, and diverse Hollywood Records artists – Insane Clown Posse, Queen, Leeann Rhimes.
 Tapped as Department Head for radio powerhouse CBS/Infinity, Stagg spearheaded design of major market websites KROQ, LIVE105, KCBS and others.
-Compelling web portals and campaigns for: The Howard Stern Show, Loveline with Dr. Drew, and the original digital launch campaign for Coachella Festival, helped achieve a weekly audience of eighty (80) million.
-For his innovative contributions to streaming radio online, he received multiple awards and nominations, including: RTDNA Edward R Murrow Prize.
+Creating compelling web portals for: The Howard Stern Show, Loveline with Dr. Drew, and the debut digital campaign of the Coachella Festival, helped achieve a combined weekly audience of 80 million visitor.
+For his innovative in streaming online radio, he received multiple awards and nominations, including: RTDNA Edward R Murrow Award for Excellence.

-As Media Arts Instructor Stagg has lectured at UCLA, CalState LA and AFDA and been interviewed by VICE, the Los Angeles Times, Tech TV and his projects covered by the Wall Street Journal, TIME, CNN, Variety and Hollywood Reporter.
+As Media Arts Instructor Stagg has lectured at UCLA, CalState LA and AFDA and been featured in VICE, the Los Angeles Times and his projects covered by the Wall Street Journal, TIME, CNN, Variety and Hollywood Reporter.